Kamva/mgm-relation/README.md

 **Important Notes**:
 - This package use Mongo Go Models native methods, so you can not expect to have behavior of `mgn` (like set `ID` on the model, or update `created_at`,`updated_at` fields...).
   You can write your sync hooks or use default `mgm-relation` implementation of sync hooks to handle it.

 **TODO**
-- [ ] We can set the foreign key field value by the reflection package, implement if you need it(find foreign key field on the related model by `bson` tag value).
+- [ ] We can set the foreign key field, implement if you need it(find foreign key field on the related model by `bson` tag's value).